gvlsq/palettize/README.md

 Original photo by Francesco Ungaro from Pexels.

-## Motivation
+## About

 This application uses a standard implementation of k-means clustering to generate palettes.
 The twist is in how colors from the source image are interpreted by the program.

-A straightforward implementation might use RGB values directly from the image, but this can lead to issues: the distance function for k-means might say that two colors are similar when, perceptually, they are not.
+A straightforward implementation might use RGB values directly from the image, but this can lead to issues: the distance function for k-means might indicate that two colors are similar when, perceptually, they are not.

-This program transforms colors into [CIELAB](https://en.wikipedia.org/wiki/CIELAB_color_space#Perceptual_differences) space before performing any comparisons take place.
-This makes comparisons more meaningful and hopefully produces a more accurate palette.
+This program transforms colors into [CIELAB](https://en.wikipedia.org/wiki/CIELAB_color_space#Perceptual_differences) space before performing any comparisons.
+The differences between colors should align better with how human eyes actually work, and the resulting palette should be more accurate.

-For a visual description of how k-means clustering works, see [this YouTube video](https://youtu.be/4b5d3muPQmA?t=33).
+For a description of the k-means algorithm itself, see [this YouTube video](https://youtu.be/4b5d3muPQmA?t=33).

 ## Usage